-Families are so busy juggling science projects, carpools and after-school activities in our daily lives that we often don’t take time to connect with nature, or with each other.
-Nature-focused vacations enable parents and children to unplug from technology and everyday stresses while using all of our senses to create lifelong memories.
-To reignite children's sense of wonder, here are nine outdoorsy vacations for families.
+Families are so busy juggling science projects, carpools, and after-school activities in our daily lives that we often don’t take time to connect with nature, or with each other.
+Nature-focused vacations enable parents and children to unplug from technology and everyday stresses while using all our senses to create lifelong memories.
+To reignite children’s sense of wonder, here are 10 of the best nature vacations for families.

 1. Farm Stay Vacations

 With the help of USDA grants, in 2011 Scottie Jones, owner of the Leaping Lamb Farm in Oregon, launched FarmStayUS.com.
-This website connects travelers with farmers and ranchers for farm stay vacations.
-The directory lists working farms and ranches where families can experience firsthand where our food comes from and what it takes to run a farm.
+This website connects travelers with farmers and ranchers for farm stay vacations in the United States.
+The directory lists working farms and ranches where nature lovers can experience firsthand where our food comes from and what it takes to run a farm.

 Jones says, “When families first get here, they all have these portable devices.
 But that’s it.
 No one turns them back on.”
 Instead, kids and adults brush donkeys, bottle-feed lambs, play in the hay loft, and throw rocks into the creek.
 A favorite activity is collecting fresh eggs from her chickens.
 She says, “It’s like Easter every day, even for the parents.”